LeFroid/Viper-Browser/README.md

 A lightweight web browser built with the Qt framework and WebKit

-Partially derived from the Arora Qt browser and the Tab Browser from the Qt 5.5 WebKit example archive
+Licensed under GPLv3

 # Note

-This project is done in my spare time and is very far from being complete.
+This project is done in my spare time and is far from being complete.
 It is probably a bad idea to use this browser as a substitute for any of the mainstream ones.

 # Features

-* Built-in advertisement blocking, based on a hosts file
+* Built-in AdBlock Plus support, will support uBlock format in the future
+* Greasemonkey-style UserScript support
 * Multi-tab style web browser
 * Ability to customize the user agent
 * Support for manual cookie addition / removal / modifications